AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-bad-performance-when-mariadb-tries-to-cast-the-entitys-ids.md

 ## Issue

-The bad performance occurs when the MariaDB tries to cast the entitys_ids from string to integer.
+The performance of reindexing is hampered when the MariaDB tries to cast the `entitys_ids` from string to integer.

 <u>Steps to reproduce</u>: